 Elizabeth de Burgh, Bruce’s wife, was held prisoner in England.
 It is thought that she was better treated because her father Richard de Burgh, Earl of Ulster, was a close friend of King Edward I. Elizabeth spent the next eight years in captivity in Burstwick, Bisham Manor, Windsor Castle, Shaftesbury Abbey, Barking Abbey and Rochester Castle.

-Marjorie Bruce, Robert’s daughter, was only 12 years old when she was captured at Tain.
+Marjory Bruce, Robert’s daughter, was only 12 years old when she was captured at Tain.
 At first King Edward decided that she would be locked into an iron cage and hung for all to see from the walls of the Tower of London.
-Edward relented and Marjorie was held in a Gilbertine nunnery in Yorkshire.
+Edward relented and Marjory was held in a Gilbertine nunnery in Yorkshire.

 After the Battle of Bannockburn the Bruce was able to trade English nobles for his family.
 Mary Bruce went on to be twice married and had a son, Iain.
 Christian Bruce married Sir Andrew Murray who later became guardian of Scotland.
 Christian later led the defence of the besieged Kildrummy Castle at 62 years old and lived to 84.